fabiorgallo/Big2-OCEAN-Experiment/README.md

 # Big2-OCEAN-Experiment

-This proyect is the experiment corresponding to the article "The Big-2/ROSe Model of Online Personality -- Towards a Lightweight Set of Markers for Characterizing the Behavior of Social Platform Denizens" (under review)
+This proyect corresponds to the article's experiment "The Big-2/ROSe Model of Online Personality -- Towards a Lightweight Set of Markers for Characterizing the Behavior of Social Platform Denizens" (under review)

 Here is the paper abstract: